miriam-moztap/miriam-moztap/README.md

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->

-I am a Backend Developer with knowledge in API development built in Django Rest Framework with Python language.
-I have experience with AGILE development methodologies such as Scrum.
-I use Python as my main programming language.
-I have experience with relational databases and several important libraries such as Swagger, Django CSRF Protection, Middleware and others.
+Back-End developer with experience in creating APIs in Django Rest Framework with Python language.
+Experience with relational databases.
+Currently in training at Hackademy school.

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->